History of Eglin Air Force Base: Vietnam War

 In May 1971, the Aeronautical Systems Division at Wright-Patterson AFB, Ohio, initiated the program Credible Chase to evaluate the potential use of armed light utility short takeoff and landing aircraft in Southeast Asia.
 The program was designed to add mobility and firepower to the Republic of Vietnam Air Forces in a relatively short time.
 Two commercial aircraft were selected for testing: the Fairchild Porter and the Helio Stallion.
 Initial performance testing was conducted with leased aircraft (Porter N352F, c/n 2011) at Eglin Air Force Base and was successful enough to warrant a combat evaluation.
-The Porter, designated AU-23A, was fitted with a side-firing 20mm XM-197 Gatling cannon, four wing pylons and a center fuselage station for external ordnance.
-The 20mm cannon was essentially a three barrel version of the M61 Vulcan 6-barrel 20mm cannon.
+The Porter, designated AU-23A, was fitted with a side-firing 20 mm XM-197 Gatling cannon, four wing pylons and a center fuselage station for external ordnance.
+The 20 mm cannon was essentially a three-barrel version of the M61 Vulcan 6-barrel 20 mm cannon.
 The aircraft could carry a variety of ordnance including forward firing gun pods, 500- and 250-pound bombs, napalm units, cluster bomb units, flares, rockets, smoke grenades and propaganda leaflet dispensers.
 The combat evaluation, Pave Coin, was done in June and July 1971.

 The AU-24A Stallion had the same side-mounted gun, as well as five underwing and fuselage stations.
 In January 1972, the second test phase for the AU-24A began at Eglin Air Force Base, Fla.
 The initial aircraft used, 72-1319, was leased from Helio and retained its civilian configuration, but it allowed basic flight testing to begin.
 The combat evaluation of the Credible Chase program was canceled in February 1972, but the initial (stateside) evaluation was kept on the program schedule.
 The first combat equipped AU-24A was delivered on 4 March 1972, and operational test and evaluation began on 17 March, but was delayed after a review of contractor quality control began on 3 April.
 On 10 April, the review imposed a number of flight restrictions on the AU-24A limiting maximum airspeed, dive and bank angles, and all instrument, weather and night test flights.
 The OT&E of the AU-24A was officially started over on 22 April, and by 3 May, the aircraft was again in trouble.
 This time the problem was a dynamic instability during flight.
 The problems were resolved by 12 May, and the test program continued until completion on 22 May.
 Starting on 28 June, the AU-24As were flown to Davis-Monthan Air Force Base, Ariz. for storage.
 The Credible Chase program was canceled and no AU-24A was delivered to the Republic of Vietnam Air Force.